USS Normandy

-USS Normandy (CG-60) is a Ticonderoga-class guided-missile cruiser in the service of the United States Navy.
-Armed with naval guns and anti-air, anti-surface, and anti-submarine missiles, plus other weapons, she is equipped for surface-to-air, surface-to-surface, and anti-submarine warfare.
+USS Normandy (CG-60) was a Ticonderoga-class guided-missile cruiser of the United States Navy.
+Armed with naval guns and anti-air, anti-surface, and anti-submarine missiles, plus other weapons, she was equipped for surface-to-air, surface-to-surface, and anti-submarine warfare.
 The cruiser was the first US warship since 1945 to go to war on her maiden cruise, and in 1998 was awarded the title "Most Tomahawks shot by a U.S. Navy Cruiser".
 She is named for the World War II Battle of Normandy, which took place in France on, and following, D-Day.

 Construction

 Normandy was laid down at Bath Iron Works, Bath, Maine, on 7 April 1987, launched on 19 March 1988, and commissioned on 9 December 1989.
+Her decommissioning ceremony was 25 September 2025, and she was officially decommissioned on 26 September 2025.
 She is homeported in Norfolk, Virginia.

 Service history

 Gulf War

 Just one year after her commissioning in Newport, Rhode Island, Normandy sailed into action in order to support the multinational effort to free Kuwait.
 Normandy and her crew left on 28 December 1990 to join United Nations forces conducting Operations Desert Shield and Desert Storm.
 As part of the USS America Battle Group, Normandy transited the Suez Canal and the Red Sea on her way to the Persian Gulf.
 Normandy fired 26 Tomahawk cruise missiles, protected allied ships and aircraft in the area, conducted maritime interdiction operations, and helped to locate and destroy enemy mines.
 She was the first US warship since 1945 to go to war on her maiden cruise.